 THE BENEFITS OF MUSIC EDUCATION TO THE BRAIN: COGNITIVE DEVELOPMENT

-There are positive outcomes when a student participates in music in school.
-Increased cognitive competence and development have shown a correlation in students who participate in music.
+There are positive outcomes and cognitive benefits of learning music.
+It has been shown to increase cognitive competence and development in students who participate in music in school.
+Playing music throughout life can also lead to a lower risk of developing dementia and increased brain resilience.
 Playing music activates many senses in the brain that increase thinking skills, including social and emotional awareness, and improve interpersonal communication.
 Reading music can improve general reading comprehension skills overall.
 Music sparks the brain and many parts of the brain are activated.

 Practicing music is like a cross-fit workout for the brain!
 When we play and listen to music, it’s processed in many different areas of our brain.
 The extent of the brain’s involvement was scarcely imagined until the early 1990s, when functional brain imaging became possible.
 The major computation centers include (Source: This Is Your Brain on Music: The Science of a Human Obsession by Daniel Levitin).